Naruto0-sudoy/repo/Creating-new-package.md

 | 9     | `TERMUX_SUBPKG_INCLUDE` | yes | A space or newline separated list of files to be included in subpackage. |
 | 10    | `TERMUX_SUBPKG_CONFFILES` | no | A space or newline separated list of package configuration files that should not be overwritten on update. |

+## &nbsp;

-#### Subpackage dependencies
+### Subpackage Dependencies

 By default subpackage depends only on parent package with current version.
-This behaviour can be changed by setting variable `TERMUX_SUBPKG_DEPEND_ON_PARENT`.
+This behaviour can be changed by setting variable `$TERMUX_SUBPKG_DEPEND_ON_PARENT`.

 Allowed values are:

 - `deps` - subpackage will depend on dependencies of parent package.
 - `unversioned` - subpackage will depend on parent package without specified version.

+---

+&nbsp;

-## Reserved variables in package scripts
+## Reserved Package Build Variables

-Among with variables listed above (i.e. control fields), certain variables have special purpose and used internally by `./build-package.sh`.
+Among with variables listed above (i.e. control fields), certain variables have special purpose and used internally by [`build-package.sh`].
 They should not be modified in runtime unless there is a good reason.

 - `TERMUX_ON_DEVICE_BUILD` - If set, assume that building on device.